 Patrick Hill, aged 11 years, Apparition Witness.

 On the evening of the 21st of August 1879, a heavenly Apparition occurred at the gable wall of the Parish Church when Our Lady appeared, in the company of St. Joseph and St. John the Evangelist.
-Unique to the Knock Apparition was appearance of a Lamb standing before a Cross on a plain altar and surrounded by angels.
+Unique to the Knock Apparition was the presence of the Eucharistic Lamb in front of a Cross, standing upon an altar and surrounded by angels.

 The Apparition lasted for about two hours and 15 official witnesses gave their testimonies to a Commission of Enquiry in October of that year.